vmware-tanzu/tanzu-plugin-runtime/docs/config.md

 - Determining when to transition to using a single configuration file (CFG_NG) to persist configuration state

-Note: due to the fact that information in the CFG_NG file directly affects the manipulation of the actual configuration files, it is not practical to embed said information in the files being manipulated
+Note: due to the fact that information in the CFG_NG file directly affects the manipulation of the actual configuration files, it is not practical to embed said information in the files being manipulated.

 ### Available Runtime Config APIs